 In addition, landlords are expected to keep their property up to a standard fit for human habitation.
 Under the Environmental Protection Act 1990, local authorities have the legal power to take court action against any landlord who provides poor living conditions.

 Tenants often mistake a case of bad condensation for damp.
 Condensation will form readily in the winter months when it is cold outside but it is rarely a sign of an underlying damp issue and, unless left for a long period, will not provide harmful to health or do damage to the structure of the house.

-If you do notice moisture forming on walls or windows, it is likely that this is being caused by condensation.
-There are measures you can take to drastically decrease the prevalence of condensation, including:
+If you do notice moisture forming on walls or windows, it is likely to be caused by condensation.
+There are measures you can take to decrease the prevalence of condensation, including:

 - Ensuring that the heating is kept on when it is cold

 - Ensuring that there is adequate ventilation of the property by regularly opening windows to allow air to circulate